regisftm/azure-fortinet-fabric-bootcamp/modules/module-01-getting-started/README.md

 ## Architecture Review

-After completing this module, your hub infrastructure should look like this:
+After completing this module, your Azure infrastructure should look like this:

 ```text
 rg-hub-bootcamp